seanngocu/presentation/Java1000/talk.md

 * makes iterating through a list very easy

-# fifteenth slide

-* This is the third slide
-* There are 17 more slides after this one
-* Good luck with your presentation!
+# Effects of Lambda expressions

+* Flexibility
-*
+* Adaptability

-# sixteenth slide

-* This is the third slide
+# Restrictions to Lambda expression

-* There are 17 more slides after this one
+* No more than one abstract method
-* Good luck with your presentation!
-*
+* Java 8 or higher

 # seventeenth slide